Blondie Knows Best

 Blondie Knows Best is a 1946 American comedy film directed by Abby Berlin and starring Penny Singleton, Arthur Lake, Larry Simms, and Marjorie Ann Mutchie.
 It is the eighteenth of the 28 Blondie films.
+Songs featured in Gilda, released by Columbia Pictures the same year, are played by the orchestra during a nightclub scene.

 Plot

 Dagwood is under the threat of a lawsuit by a rival firm.
 But their choice as a process server is the terminally nearsighted Shemp Howard, who repeatedly fails to serve the summons.